A Surrogate model for High Temperature Superconducting Magnets to Predict Current Distribution with Neural Network: Description of the surrogate model

 \section{Description of the surrogate model}

-A schematic of the surrogate model is shown in Fig.\ref{surrogate_model}.
-For an HTS solenoid magnet, the geometric structure is characterized by parameters such as the inner diameter, number of turns and pancakes, etc. The electromagnetic properties can be defined by the operating current, ramping rate, and the critical current of HTS tapes with their field dependence.
+The geometry of the HTS solenoid considered in this study is shown in Fig. \ref{surrogate_model}(a), with a REBCO tape width of 4\:mm and thickness of 0.1\:mm.
+The schematic of the surrogate model is shown in Fig. \ref{surrogate_model}(b).
+For an HTS solenoid magnet, the geometric structure is characterized by parameters such as the inner diameter, number of turns and pancakes.
+The electromagnetic properties are defined by the operating current, ramping rate, and the critical current of HTS tapes with their field dependence.
 These parameters constitute the inputs of the surrogate model.
 The solver processes these inputs and computes the solution with numerical or other approaches.
-To achieve a fast solution, the solver in this study is a data-driven neural network that predicts the space-time distribution of the current density inside the magnet for the given parameters.
-Training the model with all input parameters will require considering 3$^{7}$ cases, even if only three discrete values are assigned to each parameter, resulting in a dataset containing up to hundreds of millions of points.
-The construction and training of such a large dataset will be very time-consuming.
-Therefore, to validate the feasibility of the proposed surrogate model, this work focuses on varying only the number of turns and pancakes, while generating more training cases for these two parameters.
-The details of dataset preparation and its scale will be presented in the following section.
+To achieve a rapid solution, the solver in this study employs a data-driven neural network that predicts the spatial distribution of the current density inside the magnet based on the given parameters.

+Based on this surrogate model, two distinct operating scenarios are investigated.
+The first one evaluates the current density distribution of the solenoid during a fast ramping process, as shown in Fig. \ref{case_dif}(a).
+Because this case requires capturing the dynamic evolution of the magnet, the parameter space is simplified by varying only the number of turns and pancakes, and the magnetic field dependence of the critical current is also neglected.
+For this fast ramping scenario, the inner diameter is fixed at 10\:mm, the target operating current $I_0$ is 50\:A, the total ramping time $t_0$ is 1\:s, and the time step $\Delta t_0$ is 0.1\:s.
+Consequently, the neural network learns from data at 10 discrete time points for each individual ramping operation.

+The second one represents a steady-state operation condition, to evaluate the current density distribution when the magnet stabilized at its target operating current.
+Under this situation, the inner diameter, number of turns and pancakes, and the operating current are treated as variables.
+Additionally, the $J_{\mathrm{c}}(B)$ relationship is considered in this case.
+For solenoids with different structural parameters, the model predicts the steady-state current density distributions across various operating currents with a stepwise ramping profile shown in Fig. \ref{case_dif}(b).